 Click the “Menu” button in the top-right corner of the window, and then select “Tools” and “Extensions.”

-Uncheck all the Enabled check boxes and restart te browser.
+Uncheck all the Enabled checkboxes and restart the browser.
+This lets you start Chrome without extensions.
 This is useful for testing extensions if you think one is causing errors in Chrome.